25 Awesome Customer Service Tips You Must Employ in 2021

 Half of your customers will demand a presence on social media.
 Can you afford to miss out on that?

 Social media reduces the gap between company and customer.
-Tweeting about the product or service, or engaging through other routes provides a richer experience for the customer.
+Tweeting about the product or service, or engaging through other routes provides a richer experience.

-Reply individually to comments, tweets and messages.
+Reply individually to comments, tweets, and messages.
 Make them feel special, part of a community.
-It’s a sure-fire way to get customers holding your company close to their heart.
+It’s a sure-fire way to get customers holding your company close to their hearts.

 Announce and promote new offers.
 Sharing information with customers is just a click away with social media, and it helps with engagement.